Aryan457dwivedi/inventory-system/README.md

 ---
 ## Known Issues

-- The backend is deployed on Railway's free tier.
-Due to occasional regional/network restrictions and cold starts, the API and Swagger documentation may take a few seconds to respond or may be temporarily inaccessible from certain networks.
+- The backend is deployed on Railway's Hobby plan.
+Due to occasional regional network restrictions and transient connectivity issues, the API and Swagger documentation may be temporarily inaccessible from certain networks or geographic locations.
-- The frontend remains fully connected to the backend under normal operation.
+- The application is fully functional and has been thoroughly tested.
+The frontend is successfully integrated with the backend, and all core features, including product, customer, order, and inventory management, operate as expected under normal conditions.
+- Railway was chosen over alternative free hosting platforms such as Render due to its superior deployment speed, reliability, and overall developer experience during testing.
+- Any temporary accessibility issues are related to hosting platform or network conditions rather than the application itself.
 ---
 ## Tech Stack